 Samsung Notes is one of the great note-taking apps.
 Samsung brings new features on every new flagship release.
-Google Keep, also called Keep Notes, is a simple and straightforward app.
+Google Keep, also called Keep Notes, is a straightforward app.
 How do both differ?
 The blog post explores both and covers Samsung Notes vs. Google Keep.

 Platforms and account

 Samsung Notes is pre-installed on Samsung Devices, but it can also be downloaded on Android devices from Google Play.
 A Windows app is also available, but Samsung has not developed the app or synchronised with the mobile app, but the interface looks identical to the mobile app.